LaurentRDC/personal-website/static/about.md

 * Icons provided by [Font Awesome](https://fontawesome.com/)
 * Math display by [MathJax](https://www.mathjax.org/)

-You can learn more in this post: [How this website is generated](/posts/2018-08-02-making-this-website.html)
+You can learn more in this post: [How this website is generated](/posts/2018-08-02-making-this-website.html).
+The source code is available online on my [GitHub](https://github.com/LaurentRDC/personal-website).